albertomarchisio/EfficientSNN/README.md

 ## Using scripts
 The folder `SNNToolbox_analysis` contains the scripts for analyzing the DNN-to-SNN conversion through SNNToolbox.
 - `simulator.py` requires as input a DNN trained in Keras (in `.h5` format), and executes the conversion with the parameters specified in `sim_specs.txt`.
-- `sweep_simulator.py` executes a sweep of the simulation with different parameters, specified in `sim_sweep_specs.txt'.
+- `sweep_simulator.py` executes a sweep of the simulation with different parameters, specified in `sim_sweep_specs.txt`.